Changissnz/selfinterest/README.md

 in their collective economy.
-And despite the weaknesses of the "sprawl", a move that in the physical context favors denial, specifically to those not a part of the variably-shaped and elongated connected body of sprawl, instead of a concentrated power that is metaphorically more exclusive to those outside of the centrality, the "sprawl" enables capabilities agnostic to the spatial context to thrive because of the linked benefits from the operational supply chain.
+And despite the weaknesses of the "sprawl", a move that in the physical context favors denial, specifically to those not a part of the variably-shaped and elongated connected body of sprawl, instead of a concentrated power that is more exclusive to those outside of the centrality, the "sprawl" enables capabilities agnostic to the spatial context to thrive because of the linked benefits from the operational supply chain.
 And in many cases, the concentrated source, a statist nation by similar comparison, despite its executive efficiency, is not able to gain any more than it loses when it attempts to enter competition by breaking into the other's "sprawl".
 Here is a pseudo-profound saying on this: what is strong exclusively at the center cannot be strong outside of the center.
 Self-interest, a force from the self, has objectives that may extend from those relatively smaller demands that persist life in the host.
 There are objectives born from what can be phrased as needs for the extraordinary, recognition of the greater path, et cetera.
 The recognition by self-interest of one objective being more valuable than another displaces an equilibrium that was for the other objective, but now, the self must somehow satisfy their self-interest by envisioning another equilibrium, or at least a step towards some arbitrary equilibrium, for the renewed objective.